-A woman is taking a vacation in Vienna at the end of October.
-A friend has dared her to walk through a cemetery on Halloween and she decides to take her up on the dare.
+A woman was taking a vacation in Vienna at the end of October.
+A friend had dared her to walk through a cemetery on Halloween and she had decided to take her up on the dare.

-She has been walking through this somewhat creepy cemetery, on an evening when it’s almost frosty and there is a light mist on the ground, and being all alone the woman is getting chills, but at the same time really pleased with herself for being brave enough to take on the dare.
+Being all alone in the cemetery, the woman was getting chills, but at the same time she was really pleased with herself for being brave enough to take on the dare.

-Eventually she locates the source of the music and finds it is coming from a grave with a headstone that reads, “Ludwig van Beethoven”.
+Eventually she located the source of the music and found it was coming from a grave with a headstone that read, “Ludwig van Beethoven”.

-She realises that the music is the Ninth Symphony and it is being played backwards.
+She realised that the music was the Ninth Symphony and what was really odd was that it was being played backwards.

-Puzzled, she leaves the graveyard and somehow persuades her friend to return with her.
+Puzzled, she left the graveyard and somehow persuaded her friend to return with her.

-By the time they arrive back at the grave, the music has changed.
-This time it is the Seventh Symphony, but as before with the Ninth, it is also being played backwards.
+By the time they arrived back at the grave, the music had changed.
+This time it was the Seventh Symphony, but as before with the Ninth Symphony, it was also being played backwards.

-Really curious by now, the two women decide to consult a music scholar.
+Really curious by now, the two women decided to consult a music scholar.

-He is also intrigued by their strange story, and agrees to return with them to the cemetery.
+He was also intrigued by their strange story and agreed to return with them to the cemetery.

-When they arrive, the Fifth Symphony is playing and the expert concludes that the symphonies are in fact being played in reverse order and each one is being played backwards.
+When they arrived back at Beethoven’s grave, the Fifth Symphony was playing and the expert concluded that the symphonies were in fact being played in reverse order and each one was being played backwards.

-Well, as you might imagine, the word of this strange phenomenon spreads like wildfire, and soon a huge group gathered around the grave, by which time the Second Symphony is being played backwards.
+Well, as you might imagine, the word of this strange phenomenon spread like wildfire and it wasn’t long before a huge group of people had gathered around Beethoven’s grave.

-Just then the graveyard caretaker turns up and approaches the group.
+Just then, the graveyard caretaker turned up and approached the group.

-Someone in the crowd asks him if he has an explanation for the music.
+Someone in the crowd asked him if he has an explanation for the strange music.

-“Oh, it’s nothing to worry about”, says the caretaker.
+“Oh, it’s nothing to worry about”, the caretaker said.
 “Beethoven is just decomposing!”

 Image used under a Collective Commons License from https://pixabay.com/illustrations/cemetery-tombstones-graves-2650712/